ankitacharya25/100-days-of-code/log.md

 **Today's Progress**: 1) Solved Maximal Square Problem using DP
 Q. In a 2-D Binary matrix filled with 0's and 1's, find the area of the largest square containing only 1's.
 (Leetcode)
+2) Binary Search to find the peak element in array in O(logN) time

 **Thoughts:**